Series

 Actress and creator of the series 'Millennial mal'

-— It does have to do with it, but it also has a lot to do with a complaint from people in their 40s.
+— It does have to do with it, but it also has a lot to do with a complaint from those in their 40s.
 It's this feeling, which I share with colleagues my age, that our youth was a bitch.
-Those of us who were young in the 90s and early 2000s didn't experience youth as we should have, it was crossed by patriarchy.
+Those of us who were young in the 90s and early 2000s didn't live our youth as we should have, it was crossed by patriarchy.
 There were very unfair, very unequal situations.
 Men undervalued us intellectually, there were situations of harassment, of dangerous nightlife.
 Being young at that time was a bit unbearable.

 — I never thought this was childish.
 I see her as very stuck in some codes she doesn't want to let go of because she's afraid.
 At first, the character has given up, she is settled and comfortable, it's very difficult for anything to move her.
-Something external has to happen, like her cat falling out the window, not being able to pay the veterinary expenses, and a scholarship arriving by mistake, for her to decide to rethink her identity.
+Something external has to happen, like her cat falling out the window, her not being able to pay the veterinary expenses, and a scholarship arriving by mistake, for her to decide to rethink her identity.

 Judith pretends to be a Gen Z girl.
 Have you done an investigation process to understand how this generation thinks?